Arwen

 Arwen Undómiel is a fictional character in J. R. R. Tolkien's Middle-earth legendarium.
 She appears in the novel The Lord of the Rings.
-Arwen is one of the half-elven who lived during the Third Age; her father was Elrond half-elven, lord of the Elvish sanctuary of Rivendell, while her mother was the Elf Celebrian, daughter of the Elf-queen Galadriel, ruler of Lothlórien.
+Arwen is one of the half-elven who lived during the Third Age; her father was Elrond half-elven, lord of the Elvish sanctuary of Rivendell, while her mother was the Elf Celebrían, daughter of the Elf-queen Galadriel, ruler of Lothlórien.
 She marries the Man Aragorn, who becomes King of Arnor and Gondor.

-In Peter Jackson's film adaptation, Arwen is played by Liv Tyler.
+In Peter Jackson's film adaptation of The Lord of the Rings, Arwen is played by Liv Tyler.
 She plays a more active role in the film than in the book, personally rescuing the Hobbit Frodo from the Black Riders at the Fords of Bruinen (a role played by Glorfindel in the book).

 Fictional biography

 Narrative

 Arwen was the youngest child of Elrond, lord of the Elvish sanctuary of Rivendell and leader of the High Elves remaining in Middle-earth at the end of the Third Age, and Celebrían, daughter of Galadriel, ruler of the Elvish forest realm of Lothlórien.
 Her elder brothers were the twins Elladan and Elrohir.
 Her name "Ar-wen" means 'noble maiden' in Sindarin.
 She was given the name "Evenstar" as the most beautiful of the last generation of High Elves in Middle-earth.

 Arwen said: "Dark is the Shadow, and yet my heart rejoices; for you, Estel, shall be among the great whose valour will destroy it."

 But Aragorn answered: "Alas!
 I cannot foresee it, and how it may come to pass is hidden from me.
 Yet with your hope I will hope.
 And the Shadow I utterly reject.
 But neither, lady, is the Twilight for me; for I am mortal, and if you will cleave to me, Evenstar, then the Twilight you must also renounce."

 And she stood then as still as a white tree, looking into the West, and at last she said: "I will cleave to you, Dúnadan, and turn from the Twilight.
 Yet there lies the land of my people and the long home of all my kin."
 She loved her father dearly.